ms38279/weather-graph/README.md

 weather-graph2.py
 	draws a graph of temperatures against time for the past month in Fahrenheit.

-NOTE: Data may to be recent.
+NOTE: Data may not be recent.